 Van Damme in JCVD (2008)

-The role: Not for the first time, Jean-Claude Van Damme starred in a film where he was his own worst enemy – although this time he didn't have to fight one of his evil twins.
+Not for the first time, Jean-Claude Van Damme starred in a film where he was his own worst enemy – although this time he didn't have to fight one of his evil twins.
 No, 'JCVD' sees Van Damme play a slightly moodier version of himself, unhappy with his life's work and in a reflective mood when caught up in a bank robbery hostage situation.

 Did it work?
 Against all odds, Van Damme proved that his abilities weren't limited to doing the splits and performing roundhouse kicks.
 'JCVD' is an oddity for sure, but Van Damme is a revelation – brutally honest about his career and displaying a rawness he hadn't showed before (and sadly hasn't since).